 What does a software developer do?

 So, what does a software developer do?
 Well, these are the people that design the computer programs and operating systems for many of the things that we do and use each and every day.
-These are the people who design and create the computer games we play, the websites we visit, the apps we order dinner off.
-A developer will talk to the stakeholders (customers, businesses, etc) and identify problems and wants.
+These are the people who design and create the computer games we play, the websites we visit, and the apps we order dinner from.
+A developer will talk to the stakeholders (customers, businesses, etc.) and identify problems and wants.
 A developer will try to understand the problem.
 Solve the problem.
 And model a solution.
 Then, after approval, they will build lines of code to solve these issues.
-Beyond that, a coder will design the front end look and feel of that product, while the same coder, or one who’s stronger at the back end stuff, will create the behind the scenes back end.
+Beyond that, a coder will design the front end look and feel of that product, while the same coder, or one who’s stronger at the back end stuff, will create the behind-the-scenes back end.

 To be honest, though, this is simplifying things.
 Above, I answered generally what a software developer does.
 However, if you were to ask what a coder CAN DO, well, then the possibilities are limitless.
 However, it all depends on how much a developer is willing to put into themselves.

 Potentially, what CAN a software developer do?

 If you’re a coder, and if you open your potential, there’s so much more you can do.
 Trust me.
 This list is endless!
 Coders write the lines necessary for the tech inside many of the cars we drive.
 They write code that enables the design of autonomous driving to become a reality.
 Their expertise creates the code that is behind Artificial Intelligence.
 It’s their insights that produce the lines of code that help build the capabilities of the medical equipment.
 It’s lines of code that enable us to be entertained in new and exciting ways.

 To put it frankly, technology is pretty much everywhere you look.
 It’s unavoidable, and most items around us today require lines and lines of code.
 Like it or not, the internet runs a lot of what goes on around us.
 It now connects our infrastructures.
 This is where the concept of IoT comes in.

 IoT?
 Internet of Things.